CommonRoad/commonroad-drivability-checker/doc/installation.rst

 #.
 Open your console in the root folder of the CommonRoad Drivability Checker.

 #.
-Activate your conda environment with the following command if you didn't before
+Activate your conda environment with the following command if you didn't do it before

     .. code-block:: bash